derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 As you already know, a function is like a shape because it encloses scope just as a shape encloses space.
 An enclosure helps prevent clashing of what exists between different scopes or spaces.
 No clashing please.
 Objects, like forms, are a higher level enclosure.
 More often than not, they each embody one or more functions or shapes respectively.
 JavaScript, like the majority of programming languages, has specific types of objects.
 JavaScript is fairly unique however in that a function is *also* an object.

 Long story short, a JavaScript program is essentially a nested tree of functions.
 As a by-product of functions each enclosing a scope, a JavaScript program can also be thought of as a nested tree of scopes.
-So when the JavaScript engine executes a particular line of code that has a reference to a value, it works like this in an effort to get the actual value:
+So when the JavaScript engine evaluates a particular expression that has a reference to a value, it works like this in an effort to get the actual value:
 1. look in the target scope for the reference
 2. if not found, look in that scope's parent scope
 3. repeat until the root parent scope is hit

-When the reference is found in one of the scopes, the engine uses the referenced value and continues to do work.
+When the reference is found in one of the scopes, the engine uses the value that is bound to the reference and continues to do work.
 This is what we want.
 If the root scope is hit and the value does not exist, then we have a problem.
 We will go into detail later regarding this scenario, so just be aware of it.

 Now that we know the anatomy of a JavaScript program is simply a nested tree of scopes, let's add a simple example based on this section's HTML and CSS examples.
 As you might imagine, HTML has a tag that allows us to add JavaScript just as easily as we added CSS.
 Welcome to the `<script>` tag.
 You can add a `<script>` tag to the `<head>` or the `<body>`, but the latter is best practice for non-blocking reasons.
 Specifically, `<script>` tags should reside just before the closing body, the `</body>`.
 Here is an updated excerpt from our `index.html` file.